buberdds/buberdds.github.io/_posts/2012-09-01-rooting-asus-transformer-tf300t-android-4.1-Jelly-Bean.md

 <h4>Download Unlock device app</h4>

-Download official <abbr>Unlock app</abbr> from <a href="http://support.asus.com.tw/download/" target="_blank">Asus website</a>.
+Download official <code>Unlock app</code> from <a href="http://support.asus.com.tw/download/" target="_blank">Asus website</a>.
-You will find apk under <abbr>Utilities</abbr> category.
+You will find apk under <code>Utilities</code> category.
 Unlocker for Ice Cream Sandwich work on Jelly Bean too.
 BTW you will no longer be covered under the warranty and your tablet and can no longer receive ASUS software updates.

 <h4>Download Superuser</h4>